Yanhong95/Ink-server/README.md

 -  🚀 &ensp;Admin can add different topics, categories, and upload notes to the website.
 -  🔥 &ensp;Fetching notes from redux when it already loaded. reduce HTTP requests and S3 access.
 -  🍑 &ensp;Leveraged FortAwesome icons to beautify and guide users on the main Navbar.
--  ❤️ &ensp;Thanks to the team of 'ReactMarkdown' and 'react-syntax-highlighter' for providing such excellent plugins so that I can beautify my markdown files
+-  ❤️ &ensp;Thanks to the team of 'ReactMarkdown' and 'react-syntax-highlighter' for providing such excellent plugins so that I can beautify my markdown files.

 ### To be continued:

 ### Phase one:

-- 👌&ensp;Styling of the note page.
+- 👌&ensp;Server site input validation through express-validator and user verification.
-- 👌&ensp;Add info page to blank note when user first loading.
+- 👌&ensp;User email validation.
-- 👌&ensp;Add a fixed button for scroll to top.
+- 👌&ensp;Notes uploading and downloading via S3.
-- 👌&ensp;Hide left side category bar when the screen is too small.
+- 👌&ensp;Morgan for HTTP request logger.
+Dotenv for extract sensitive data into .env file.
-- 👌&ensp;Change markdown code type base on topic.
+- 👌&ensp;Return notes in alphabetical order.

 ### Phase two: